section-engineering-education/engineering-education/articles/webpack/index.md

 This is good news for web projects.
 However, browser support is incomplete, and bundling is still faster than early module implementations.

-So why, webpack?
+#### So, why webpack?
 Bundlers like webpack automatically go through your application and build a [dependency graph](https://webpack.js.org/concepts/dependency-graph/) based on what is imported and exported.
-This, along with other plugins and loaders, make for great developer experience.
+This, along with other plugins and loaders, makes for a great developer experience.
 It's a tool that lets you bundle your JavaScript applications (supporting **both ESM and CommonJS**).
 Any time one file depends on another, webpack treats this as a dependency.
 This allows webpack to take non-code assets, such as images or web fonts, and also provide them as dependencies for your application.

 ### Getting Started with Webpack
-Once installed, you can interface webpack with webpack either from its [CLI](https://webpack.js.org/api/cli) or [API](https://webpack.js.org/api/node).
+Once installed, you can interface with webpack either from its [CLI](https://webpack.js.org/api/cli) or [API](https://webpack.js.org/api/node).
 Since version 4, webpack does not need a configuration file to bundle your project.
 Nevertheless, it is incredibly configurable.

-Let's create a dummy node project and bundle it with webpack.
+Let's create a dummy Node.js project and bundle it with webpack.
 You can use your project.

 ### Install webpack
 You need [NPM](https://www.npmjs.com/get-npm) and [Node](https://nodejs.org/en/download/) installed on your machine.